SFDO-Tooling/CumulusCI/docs/robot.md

 CumulusCI and automatically inherits useful configuration and keywords for Salesforce testing.
-The `Salesforce.robot` resource file is the primary method of importing all keywords and variables provided by CumulusCI, so it\'s best practice for the file to be the first item imported as a `Resource` under `Settings`.
+The `Salesforce.robot` resource file is the primary method of importing all keywords and variables provided by CumulusCI, so it's best practice for the file to be the first item imported as a `Resource` under `Settings`.
 It also imports the [CumulusCI Library](https://cumulusci.readthedocs.io/en/stable/Keywords.html##file-cumulusci.robotframework.CumulusCI),